Top 10 Things to Do in Italy: Planning Your Italian Journey

 The Leonardo Da Vinci Museum of Science and Technology is housed in a medieval monastery and features an exhibition dedicated to Da Vinci and his inventions.
 You can also see many scientific and technological subjects that have changed the world industry, aviation and transport.

 Milan is also home to one of the most famous football (soccer) stadiums in the world.
-San Siro Stadium is known for its high towers and a capacity of as many as 80,000 visitors.
-In the museum inside the stadium building, you can learn more about the history of two local football giants – AC Milan and FC Inter.
+San Siro Stadium is known for its high towers and a capacity of approximately 75,000 visitors.

 Venice: A Unique Place of Exceptional History

-Venice, Italy is a city of magnificent architecture and rich history.
+Venice, Italy, is a city of magnificent architecture and rich history.
 It is located on 118 small islands, between which is a network of canals.
 The Grand Canal is known for its numerous boats and gondoliers that take tourists on a lagoon tour.
 The gondola ride in Venice is one of the items on the bucket list of many travel enthusiasts.

 Gorgeous St. Mark’s Basilica, situated at St. Mark’s Square, is filled with beautiful frescoes and Byzantine decorations.
-Also, you can visit nearby Doge’s Palace, o the seat of local rulers.
+Also, you can visit the nearby Doge’s Palace, the seat of local rulers.
 Today, it’s open to visitors to admire its lovely interior.

 You can also discover two of the most beautiful Venetian islands: Burano, famous for lace making and featuring colorful houses; and Murano, known for its glass-blowing demonstrations and sales shops.